zpz/docker-project-template-py/README.md

 Pay attention to the config file `setup.cfg` and customize as needed.

-The build script [`build-docker`](./build-docker) may needs small adjustment per the need of the real project.
+The build script [`build-docker`](./build-docker) may need small adjustment per the need of the real project.